Prudential Investment Plan

 • An additional fund range to complement the Multi-Asset funds which are managed by Prudential and other external fund managers who have been chosen for their investment expertise.

-As you can see, there are many fund to choose from and if you decide to change your fund investment, you can currently switch between funds free of charge (this could change in the future) and there’s no Capital Gains Tax to pay.
+As you can see, there are various funds to choose from and if you decide to change your fund investment, you can currently switch between funds free of charge (this could change in the future) and there’s no Capital Gains Tax to pay.
 Please bear in mind though that there may be certain restrictions applied to certain funds, details of which you can find in the Key Features Document.

 Please note that each fund has its own level of risk and potential growth and the charges for each can vary.